Celebrate 4/20 with the dopest weed gadgets in the observable universe

 Landlords and neighbors aren’t always enamored with the smell of weed.
 If you’re risking eviction or arrest by smoking in your house, it’s probably a good idea to explore some other methodologies.
 Enter the Magic Butter Maker, which “magically” turns your bud, trim, and shake into THC-infused butter, oil, or tincture.
 All you have to do is throw in some herb along with butter or oil — whatever you want to infuse — and, in less than a day, you’ll have cannabutter or tincture at the ready for use in cooking or other applications.

 The best part?
 The MBM doesn’t emit the nasty smell that usually accompanies the cannabutter creation process.
-Plus, it’ll save you money by effectively turning low-grade trim into high-potency edibles.
+Plus, it will save you money by effectively turning low-grade trim into high-potency edibles.
 What’s not to like?
-Keep in mind: purchasing from Amazon won’t include a warranty (you’ll need to go through the official site for that), and the machine can get loud at times, so stash it in the garage while it’s working.
+Keep in mind: Purchasing from Amazon won’t include a warranty (you need to go through the official site for that), and the machine can get loud at times, so stash it in the garage while it’s working.
 We recommended decarboxylating your bud before throwing it in the machine.

 Most of the gadgets on this list are fun little weed-related toys.
-The LEAF “plug-n-plant” grow system, though, is a bit more serious.
-For $3,000 you can start your very own grow operation in a 4-by-2 foot box.
-The automated LEAD box functions as a miniature grow house, where you can fit two plants to yield 4-5 ounces of bud.
+The Leaf “plug-n-plant” grow system, though, is a bit more serious.
+For $3,000 you can start your very own grow operation in a 4-by-2-foot box.
+The automated Leaf box functions as a miniature grow house, where you can fit two plants to yield four to five ounces of bud.
 The box contains an autonomous climate control system and an automatic nutrient dosing system, so you don’t even have to tend to the plants yourself — just throw ’em in and wait.

 The BIOS 200W LED system ensures that plants will receive the correct amount of “sunlight” each day, while a mounted HD camera allows you to view the plants’ progress at any point.
 There’s even a mobile app where you can source grow recipes from the community, in case you’d prefer a more hands-on approach.
 You don’t even have to use it for weed; this bad boy can grow tomatoes, wheatgrass, kale, or nearly any other crop that’ll fit in the box.
 It’s not exactly a cheap toy for 4/20, but it’s very, very cool.